itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/03-discovery.md

 * Domain Controller information
 * Available network shares

-The activity was successfully observed through both **Microsoft Defender for Endpoint** and **Microsoft Sentinel**, providing endpoint and SIEM visibility into the discovery stage of the attack chain.
+The activity was observed through **Microsoft Defender for Endpoint and Microsoft Sentinel**, demonstrating the transition from initial RDP access to post-compromise discovery under the compromised `Jsmith` account.